zapta/greenpak_misc/pico_i2c/tools/win_driver/README.txt

 Dec 2023.

 This windows driver was downloaded from https://github.com/arduino/ArduinoCore-mbed/tree/2.0.0/drivers and it solved the automatic upload issue with the Arduino framework.
+Platformio also provide these drivers at ~/.platformio/packages/framework-arduino-mbed/drivers.

 Installation method 1
 1. Connect the RPI Pico with the button pressed to enter the upload mode.